 Currently South Australia has an Emergency Management (Public Activities) (COVID-19) Direction 2020 (The Direction) under section 25 of the Emergency Management Act 2004.

-Directions can change as the COVID environment changes so it is best to keep up to date with the current COVID-19 related directions
+Directions can change as the COVID environment changes so it is best to keep up to date with the current COVID-19 related directions defined public activity means any of the following:

 The Direction requires a person to complete a COVID Safe Plan or COVID Management Plan in relation to a public defined activity.

 Provision of public entertainment is included as a public defined activity.